 As an alternative, upon agreement between the tax collector and the local governing authority, a bidder may elect to bid down the redemption penalty rate.
 (La.
 Rev. Stat.
 Ann. § 47:2153).
 (Basically, the purchaser can elect to bid down the 5% penalty that you'll have to pay if you want to get your home back after the sale.
 This penalty rate is covered in more detail below.)

 The tax sale certificate transfers "tax sale title" only, which means the buyer gets limited property ownership, subject to the right of redemption (see below).
 (A tax sale certificate in Louisiana is basically the same as a tax deed, as described in the Louisiana Constitution.)

 Before the sale, the tax collector must provide notice by mail and publication.

 No later than the first Monday of February of each year, or as soon thereafter as possible, the collector will mail you (the taxpayer) a notice saying that you must get caught up on the delinquent amounts within 20 days or as soon thereafter before the tax sale is scheduled.
 Otherwise, the parish or other political subdivision will proceed with a tax sale and sell the property to a new owner.
 (La.
 Rev. Stat.
 Ann. § 47:2153).

-A tax sale is still valid—even if you don't receive actual notice of the sale—if the collector demonstrates a reasonable and diligent effort to provide notice of the sale.
+However, a tax sale is still valid, even if you don't receive actual notice of the sale, if the collector demonstrates a reasonable and diligent effort to provide notice of the sale.
 (La.
 Rev. Stat.
 Ann. § 47:2153).

 At least 20 days after sending you the written notice, the collector must publish notice about the sale two times within 30 days in an official journal, such as a newspaper.
 (La.
 Rev. Stat.
 Ann. § 47:2153).

 You can stop the sale from taking place by paying the amounts due at any time up until the day before the actual sale.
 (La.
 Rev. Stat.
 Ann. § 47:2153).